aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 })
 ```

-Note that `proxy: false` may not be specified in the `integrationOptions`
-and must be specified directly in `props`.

 ## AWS StepFunctions backed APIs

 You can use Amazon API Gateway with AWS Step Functions as the backend integration, specifically Synchronous Express Workflows.